craftcms/commerce-stripe/README.md

 #### `buildGatewayRequest`

-Plugins get a chance to provide additional metadata when communicating with Stripe in the course of creating a PaymentIntent.
+Plugins get a chance to provide additional metadata when communicating with Stripe in the course of creating a Payment Intent.
 This gives you near-complete control over the data that Stripe sees, with the following considerations:

 - Changes to the `Transaction` model (available via the event’s `transaction` property) will not be saved;
 - The gateway automatically sets `order_id`, `order_number`, `order_short_number`, `transaction_id`, `transaction_reference`, `description`, and `client_ip` [metadata](https://stripe.com/docs/payments/payment-intents#storing-information-in-metadata) keys;